Also known as: bodyweight row, australian row, australian rows, horizontal pull-up, supine row

 What is Inverted Row?

-Inverted Row is a bodyweight horizontal pulling exercise performed under a low bar that strengthens the lats, mid-back and biceps.
-It's an easy-level calisthenics move for building pulling strength and scapular control; maintain a straight body line and initiate each rep with scapular retraction.
+An inverted row is a horizontal pulling exercise performed under a bar that strengthens the mid-back, lats, and biceps.
+It’s an easy-level calisthenics move ideal for beginners to train scapular retraction and pulling mechanics.

 How to Do Inverted Row

-3. Retract scapula: Begin each rep by pulling shoulder blades together to engage the mid-back before bending the elbows—this protects the shoulders and improves muscle activation.
+3. Retract scapula: Retract your shoulder blades together (scapular retraction) to engage mid-back before bending elbows; hold tension through the torso the entire rep.

 Muscle Groups